AkashWorld/CUDA-Experiments/README.md

 ### Installing
 Build instructions for the individual problems reside in the problem folders; please inspect the individual readme files.
 Write ups and analysis can be found in the individual folders as well.

+### Contributions
+Please create a subdirectory for the problem you are working on (ie. problem_2 directory for Problem 2) on a **separate branch**.
+Then once you are finished with the problem (tested, build instructions in readme.md, and writeup), submit a pull request.